 Motorized vehicles are restricted to established roadways and parking areas.

-Hitting golf balls and the use of any dangerous instruments such as firearms, B.B. guns and bos are prohibited.
+Hitting golf balls and the use of any dangerous instruments such as firearms, B.B. guns, and bows and arrows are strictly prohibited.

 The Hiawatha Parks and Recreation Department welcomes tree lovers to donate a tree for the community's parks.
 A parent or grandparent could plant a tree recognizing a birth, a retirement, an anniversary, as a memorial in remembrance of someone special or for any other civic-minded purpose.
 Due to these special requests, we have set up guidelines for persons wishing to plant a tree in any of the city parks in Hiawatha.
 Please contact Kelly Willadsen, Parks and Recreation Director for these guidelines, 319-393-1515.